 Barbara is an elder in the California-Pacific Conference where she was ordained after serving almost 20 years as Music/Education Director at various churches.
 After ordination she served as Pastor in two churches in the San Diego area, the last one for 9 years.
 After their move to the east coast she served a church in Alexandria.
 Moving to Charlottesville in 2013 and then Baltimore area, Barbara has been on family leave in order to help with the care of grandsons.
 Although not appointed to a church she has served churches in those areas by preaching, leading worship, doing pastoral care, and helping in other areas needed.

 Barbara has a B.A. in Music from San Diego State University and an M.Div from Fuller Theological Seminary.

 Laurel is currently pursuing an MDiv at Wesley Theological Seminary.
 She is excited about joining the Mission Central Parish.
 She is looking forward to getting to know and learn from the people in the MCP.

 Laurel has a B.S. in Psychology from Towson University.
 She lives in Middle River and has two dogs.
 Over the past few years, she has worked at Oak Crest Village in Parkville.

 Ryan is excited to join the Mission Central Parish both as part of the preaching team and as a member of Cranberry UMC.
 He is currently pursuing an MDiv at Wesley Theological Seminary and hopes to enter the ordination candidacy process in the near future.
 He is passionate about our Wesleyan mission of creating disciples of Jesus Christ for the transformation of the world.

-Ryan holds an B.S. in History from UMBC.
+Ryan holds an B.A. in History from UMBC.
 A lifelong Marylander, Ryan lives in Aberdeen with his wife, Niki, and their three children.
-In addition to spending time with family and seminary studies, he works full time in training for a large tech company and until recently also served as adjunct faculty at Cecil College.